k-stz/config-weaver-operator/README.md

 # config-weaver-operator
 The `config-weaver-operator` simplifies configuration management by automatically syncing ConfigMaps and Secrets across namespaces.
 Whether you need to distribute a `PullSecrets`, `CA` certificates, Trust Bundles, or other shared resources, this operator ensures consistency and reliability.

+## Goals
+- [ ] Generate ConfigMaps accross namespaces
+- [ ] Ensure ConfigMaps are kept in sync on change
+- [ ] Ensure endless reconcile loops don't occur on .spec.conditions append
+- [ ] Ensure .Status is rebuild on each reconcilation when needed
+- [ ] Implement ObservedGeneration
+- [ ] Implement timebased reconcilation trigger for robustness (when missed event "edges" in the signalig due to for example network partition or noisy neighbor)
+- [ ] implement ownership and cascading deletion: deleting ConfigMapSync deletes all configmaps
+- [ ] .Status: imlement tracking significant state transitions with .status.Conditions
+- [ ] Log levels: ensure logs for state transitions use verbosity level also matches the details level.
+For example r.Update() should be logged at low verbosity but entering a function at high verbosity
+- [ ] Inspect when DeepCopy() is necessary: For example when concurrent Reconciliation take place and concurrent process A executes an r.Get() fetching the object state from the K8s API and then an r.Updates() does it get written to a cache shared between other concurrent goroutines?
+Such that if process B executes an r.Get() does it feath instead process A's altered memory from the cache, leading to an unintendet state?
+- [ ] Testing: Inspect testing framework capability and implement some tests for the controller, derive goals from that

+Deployment:
+- [ ] Deploy in cluster pod
+- [ ] setup/install OLM (operator lifecycle manager) on dev k8s cluster (k3d, minikube, kind etc)
+- [ ] Deploy as olm operator bundle

+Security:
+- [ ] Multitenancy: Can the operator be namespaced and run only in a subset of namespaces.
+Such that differnt users in the same cluster can't tamper with each otherss namespaces and configmaps?

+Metrics
+- [ ] What metrics are available by default
+- [ ] How can they be scraped
+- [ ] What additional metrics can be exposed?
+Best practice?

+Other Features:
+- [ ] Analyze how the concept of Informers and workqueues impact Operator development.
+Is it just a performance feature?
+- [ ] WebhookServer: Inspect usecases in operator development
+- [ ] Leader Election: How can it be added to the manager setup, what pros and cons does it provide (complexity increase?).
+Does it increase complexity of the reconciliation logic and how does it relate the controller setup option `MaxConcurrentReconciles`

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use

 ## Getting Started